 Governing Law: The method by which pupil progress in meeting those pupil outcomes is to be measured.
 To the extent practicable, the method for measuring pupil outcomes for state priorities shall be consistent with the way information is reported on a school accountability report card.

-California Education Code Section 47605.6(b)(5)(C)
+California Education Code Section 47605(c)(5)(C)

 INTRODUCTION